ZGChung/tal_hackathon/doc/ONE_PAGER.md

 - Traditional learning methods struggle to compete with social media engagement
 - AI capabilities are advancing at unprecedented rates

-**EduWeave represents a paradigm shift**: Instead of fighting against technology, we harness it.
-Instead of blocking distractions, we transform them into opportunities.
-Instead of forcing learning, we make it invisible and enjoyable.
+**LearnFlow represents a paradigm shift**: Instead of fighting against kids' natural behavior, we work with it.
+Instead of blocking their scrolling, we inject learning into it.
+Instead of requiring effort, we make learning effortless—happening automatically while they do what they want.

 This is the future of education: **intelligent, personalized, and seamlessly integrated into students' digital lives**.